 “Sure, follow me.”
 Farrell glanced at Scully and laughed.
 “Is he really your cousin?”

 Yeah, now that you mention it, I can see the family resemblance.”

 Scully forced a smile.
 Tall and lean, he was almost a foot taller than his short stocky cousin, Hugh McGrady.
-The only traits the two men shared were their pitch-black hair and dark blue eyes.
+The only traits the two men shared were their pitch-black hair and deep blue eyes.

 In the back of the police station Hugh McGrady was sharing a cell with a young car thief and a middle-aged drunk.
 The drunk was lying passed out on the floor, his head resting in a puddle of vomit.
 The car thief, a scrawny man with a shaved head and a panorama of tattoos, was sitting on an upper bunk, his legs dangling over the side, a cigarette drooping from his lower lip.
 The sour smell of vomit filled the hallway.